cloudblog004/fantasticfoodies/content/en/posts/1069-recipe-of-super-quick-homemade-sweet-and-sour-chicken-easy.md

 1. Prepare 2 tbsp vinegar

 Serve this dish with steamed rice or other rice and noodle dishes.
 For a wholesome meal and easy weeknight dinner, I recommend the following recipes.
 I made this sweet and sour chicken quite a few times since you posted, and every time it comes out delicious and perfect, because your recipe is so easy.
-Sweet And Sour Chicken- Quick &amp; Easy Chinese Recipe.
+Sweet And Sour Chicken- Quick & Easy Chinese Recipe.

 <!--inarticleads2-->